alexjvr1/Rtemp.v2/CHPhylogeography.md

 To explore this option, I will test the ddRAD data for these popuations:

+#ddRAD dataset:

+All samples sequenced for cytb for which I have ddRAD data. = 230 individuals.

+I'll create 2 datasets:

+1. CH.Phyl.230:  Full dataset from pyRAD data

+2. subset.CH.Phyl:  2Mil reads per indiv (or less if less was available)

 #1.
 Diagnostic stats:

 1. Global pairwise Fst of mtDNA and RADdata

 ```

 ```